toke/ansible-tor/README.md

 # Tor Hidden Services

-A role to configure a tor hidden service
+A role to configure tor hidden services.

+Can be found on [ansible-galaxy](https://galaxy.ansible.com/toke/tor/).

 ## Requirements